On weak convergence of stochastic wave equation with colored noise on $\mathbb{R}$: Introduction

+The novelty of this paper lies in two key aspects.
+First, we consider a generalized diffusion factor $\sigma(u)$, extending beyond the additive noise studied in \cite{Giordano2020Bernoulli} and the multiplicative noise in \cite{giordano2020SPA}.
+Second, and more importantly, we generalize the covariance function $f_\alpha$.
+In our framework, the noise is no longer restricted to being generated by fractional Brownian motion or structured according to the Riesz kernel as discussed before.
+Instead, these cases are encompassed as special instances, as illustrated in Example~\ref{examples}.
+Moreover, such generalization on $f_\alpha$ reveals the key point of the main theorem.
+See Remark~\ref{key idea}.

 The proof of the main theorem develops as follows.
-In the section~\ref{preliminaries}, we introduce the rigorous definition of the noises and the method of coupling.
-We also provide the existence and uniqueness of solutions to \eqref{colored SWE} and \eqref{white SWE} based on the result from \cite{dalang2011expositiones} as well as the idea of mild solution.
-In the section~\ref{Holder regularity} we prove the H\"{o}lder continuity of the process $u_\alpha(t,x)$.
-In section~\ref{Finite dimensional convergence}, we prove the convergence of finite dimensional distributions of $u_\alpha$ to that of $u$.
-Finally we combine these result to derive the main theorem~\ref{main theorem}.
+In Section~\ref{preliminaries}, we introduce the rigorous definition of the noises and the method of coupling.
+We also provide the existence and uniqueness of solutions to \eqref{colored SWE} based on the result from \cite{dalang2011expositiones} as well as the idea of mild solution.
+In the next section~\ref{Holder regularity} we prove the H\"{o}lder continuity of the process $u_\alpha(t,x)$.
+In Section~\ref{Finite dimensional convergence}, we prove the convergence of finite dimensional distributions of $u_\alpha$ to that of $u$.
+Finally, we combine these results to derive the main theorem~\ref{main theorem}.
+We end this paper in Section~\ref{Validation of the examples} by verifying the examples given in~\ref{examples} with respect to the assumptions~\ref{assumption on f}.
 Throughout this paper, $C$ will denote a generic constant which may change from line to line.
-We fix the positive number $T$ as the maximal time being considered.
+We fix a positive number $T$ as the maximal time being considered.